 Once you understand Abstract’s capabilities, you can add its phone number validation API to your project with ease.

-• Create a free account at Abstract API and copy your API key.
+- Create a free account at Abstract API and copy your Phone Validation API key.

-• Ensure your project loads jQuery version 3.x or higher.
+- Ensure your project loads jQuery version 3.x or newer.

-• Attach the helper to your phone input field’s blur or submit event.
+- Attach the helper to the phone input field to trigger on a blur or submit event.

-• In production, add features like debounce and caching to manage rate limits.
+- For production, add debounce, failure back-off, and server-side cache mechanisms to manage rate limits.

 const API_KEY = 'YOUR_KEY';